joshmadakor1/lognpacific-public/cyber-range/threat-hunting-scenarios/__scenario_template(TOR Usage).md

 **Detection of Unauthorized TOR Browser Installation and Use**

 ## Example Scenario:
-Here's a threat-hunting scenario focused on detecting unauthorized TOR browser use in a corporate environment.
-This exercise will help analysts understand potential indicators of TOR activity and methods to investigate unauthorized usage.
+Detect unauthorized use of TOR browsers within the corporate network, as TOR usage may indicate attempts to access the dark web, hide internet activity, or bypass network security controls.
+The exercise will aim to detect this behavior and analyze related security incidents.

 ---